theraceblogger/climate_disaster_project/README.md

 This project entails gathering data from NOAA and EM-DAT (and maybe others) through api's, create and populate this database with that data, and perform analytics on it.
-I am using Google Cloud Platform with a Postrgres database.
+I am running a Postgres database on Google Cloud Platform.

 This will be automated with Airflow and have Git for version control.